alex-petrenko/sample-factory/docs/community/doc-contribution.md

 ## workflows
 1. clone the target repo

-    *It should contain a ‘docs’ folder, a ‘mkdocs.yml’ config file, a ‘docs.yml’ github actions file.*
+    *It should contain a ‘docs’ folder, ‘mkdocs.yml’ config file, and ‘docs.yml’ github actions file.*

 2. install common dependencies